Thrill12/12D-Co1/Chapter 41 - Transmission Control Protocol - Internet Protocol/The Four Layers.md

 # Layers

+## General info

+The highest level is closer to the user in that the processes are usually handled using either the operating system or application software.
+The lower layers are handled using a combination of hardware and software includiong the physical referred to as a stack because of the way in which teh request from the client machine passes down up through the layers of the server side.
+This means that the last action that takes place in the link layer on the client computer becomes the first action in the link layer in the server.
+This is an example of the last in first out (LiFo) structure that characterises a stack.

 ## Layer 4 - Application Layer

 The application layer handles the Domain Name System and a series of other procotols.